alexey-martynov/alexey-martynov.github.io/_posts/2026-08-05-complex-latex-usage.md

 \InsertChapter{ResourceManagement}{Resource Management}{resource-mangement}
 ```

-The book will be compiled with (for convenience a label for chapter is
+The book will be compiled with (for convenience a `\label` for the
-added automatically to make cross-references in the text book)
+chapter is added automatically to make cross-references in the text
+book):

 ```latex
 \chapter{Resource Management}